Iceland keeps world guessing on Snowden asylum push

-REYKJAVIK Iceland refused on Friday to say whether it would grant asylum to Edward Snowden, who revealed secret U.S. surveillance programmes, and whose supporters want him to copy chess master Bobby Fischer and seek the island's citizenship for protection.
+REYKJAVIK, June 21 Iceland refused on Friday to say whether it would grant asylum to Edward Snowden, who revealed secret U.S. surveillance programmes, and whose supporters want him to copy c#hess master Bobby Fischer and seek the island's citizenship for protection.

 An Icelandic businessman linked to anti-secrecy group WikiLeaks said on Thursday he had readied a private plane in China to fly Snowden, reported to be in Hong Kong, to Iceland, if its government would grant asylum.